Link building is a double-edged sword.

 Both tools allow you to search for any domain and see a breakdown of:

-There are other tools available to evaluate your backlink profile, but so long as they provide you with accurate information, the differences come down to UI, so your choice should be based on personal preferences.
+There are other tools available to audit and evaluate your link profile, but so long as they provide you with accurate information, the differences come down to UI, so your choice should be based on personal preferences.

 Every tool on the market has its pros and cons.